Vipermdl/Oxyformer/README.md

 <!-- Deployment -->
 ### :triangular_flag_on_post: Post process

-The post-processing algorithm is then applied
+The post-processing algorithm is then applied to maintain consistency with established bathymetric references (source: GEBCO_2022, available in our dataset folder)

 ```bash
   python post-processing/mask_result_by_bathymetric.py